TinySquid/code-backup-tool/README.md

 1. Some of my code and resources I don't want to put up into a repo..
 2. Not all of it is code either so it feels messy to have that in a repo.
 3. If I make changes somewhere and don't commit them..
 They won't be updated obviously.
-4. Too lazy to git pull all the time if I did use a repo
+4. Repo size limit is around 1GB.
-5. I don't even think you can have repos inside repos...
+5. I don't even think you can have repos inside repos.

 # Future plans